PayerPayment/Pyramid-SOAP-Client-PHP/README.md

 ### Run Test Cases

+1. Copy and rename `env.example.php` to `env.php` located in the directory `config/env.example.php`.
-1. Ensure that the correct values are set in `config/env.php`.
+1. Ensure that the correct values are set in your `env.php`.
 2. Run `./vendor/bin/phpunit` from the root directory.

 ### Re-generate Types